-NOVA Labs doesn’t end with our explorations of the Sun, energy, clouds, and RNA.
-We're actively developing a number of other Labs that will explore equally big ideas with the help of authentic data collections, realistic scenarios, and science-based games.
+NOVA Labs doesn’t end with our explorations of the Sun, energy, clouds, RNA, and cybersecurity.
+We're actively developing a number of other projects that will explore equally big ideas with the help of authentic data collections, realistic scenarios, and science-based games.
+Here's a sample:

 Image courtesy of SDR Lab, Harvard

-We’re working with MIT computational neuroscientist Sebastian Seung and his team to develop a Lab that will challenge users to map some of the millions of neural connections that are involved in such functions as vision and memory formation.
+We’re also working with computational neuroscientist Sebastian Seung and his team to develop a Lab that will challenge users to map some of the millions of neural connections that are involved in such functions as vision and memory formation.
 Combined with NOVA videos, Seung’s EyeWire game will help users learn about brain function while also contributing to real-world research.

 Image courtesy of EyeWire